Loading...

 If you erase everything and type a single "/", the user will have access to your home directory (anything outside of the public_html folder).

 • Set a Quota for the FTP account.
 The quota is the maximum amount of bandwidth the FTP user may use.
-If you leave the quota as unlimited, the FTP user will have the ability to use the total amount of bandwidth for the cPanel account.
+If you leave the quota unlimited, the FTP user can use the full bandwidth allowance for the cPanel account.

 4. Click Create FTP Account.